jibijen/LAUNDRY-CLEANING-APP/README.md

-# "LaundryMate - Your Trusted Partner for a Hassle-Free Laundry Experience!"
+# "LaundryLux - Your Trusted Partner for a Hassle-Free Laundry Experience!"
 Welcome to Laundry Mate!
 This project is a React Native application designed to provide users with a seamless and convenient way to book laundry services online.
 Our app offers a comprehensive set of features to ensure that managing your laundry is as effortless as possible.

 # FEATURES